-If you suffered an injury while on the job, The Kryder Law Group, LLC can help you seek workers’ compensation benefits.
-Our Tinley Park attorneys can help you through every step of the claims process.
+If you suffered an injury while on the job, a Tinley Park worker’s compensation lawyer can help you seek workers’ compensation benefits.
+Our experienced personal injury attorneys can help you through every step of the claims process.

 From filing your initial paperwork to appealing denied claims, we want to help you get the money you need as quickly and easily as possible.

 If You Have a Work-Related Injury, You Have the Right to Seek Benefits

 The Illinois Workers’ Compensation Act, 820 ILCS 305/, provides monetary benefits to employees who suffer a work-related injury or occupational illness.
 The act covers nearly all Illinois workers employed within the state.
 Coverage includes:

 Workers’ compensation will pay for all authorized, necessary medical treatment related to your injury.
 This may include hospitalizations, surgeries, medications, physical and/or cognitive rehabilitation, and more.

 Disability payments provide you with a portion of your wages if you cannot work because of your injury.